John Wayne: 1970s: later career

-On June 24, 1970, Andrew V. McLaglen's Chisum started to play in cinemas.
-Wayne took the role of the owner of a cattle ranch, who finds out that a businessman is trying to own neighboring land illegally.
-On September 16, Howard Hawks' Rio Lobo premiered.
+On June 24, 1970, McLaglen's Chisum opended.
+Wayne played a cattle‑ranch owner who discovers that a businessman is trying to seize neighboring land illegally.
+On September 16, Hawks's Rio Lobo premiered.
 Wayne played Col. Cord McNally, who confronts Confederate soldiers who stole a shipment of gold at the end of the Civil War.
-This was another remake of Rio Bravo, albeit without a second lead the box office caliber of Dean Martin or Robert Mitchum.
+It was another remake of Rio Bravo, though without a second lead of box-office stature of Dean Martin or Robert Mitchum.

-In June 1971, George Sherman's Big Jake made its debut.
-Wayne played the role of an estranged father who must track down a gang who kidnapped his grandson.
+In June 1971, George Sherman's Big Jake debuted.
+Wayne played an estranged father who must track down a gang that kidnapped his grandson.
 The film was a critically acclaimed hit.

 In 1972, Wayne starred in Mark Rydell's The Cowboys.
 Vincent Canby of The New York Times, who did not particularly care for the film, wrote: "Wayne is, of course, marvelously indestructible, and he has become an almost perfect father figure".
-The same year, he was selected in the last round of the NFL draft by the Atlanta Falcons for his past football experience, though the pick was disallowed by league officials as he was 64 years old at the time.
+That year, he was selected in the last round of the NFL draft by the Atlanta Falcons for his past football experience, though the pick was disallowed because he was 64 years old.

-On February 7, 1973, Burt Kennedy's The Train Robbers opened; Wayne appeared alongside Ann-Margret, Rod Taylor and Ben Johnson.
-On June 27, Andrew V. McLaglen's Cahill U.S. Marshal premiered, with Wayne, George Kennedy and Gary Grimes.
-It was a box office failure.
+On February 7, 1973, Burt Kennedy's The Train Robbers opened, with Wayne appearing alongside Ann-Margret, Rod Taylor, and Ben Johnson.
+On June 27, McLaglen's Cahill U.S. Marshal premiered, with Wayne, George Kennedy, and Gary Grimes.
+It was a box-office failure.

-In 1974, Wayne took on the role of the eponymous detective in John Sturges's crime drama McQ.
+In 1974, Wayne played the lead role in John Sturges's crime drama McQ.

 On March 25, 1975, Douglas Hickox's Brannigan premiered.
-In it, Wayne played a Chicago police lieutenant named Jim Brannigan on the hunt in London for an organized-crime leader.
-On October 17, Rooster Cogburn started its theatrical run; Wayne reprised his role as U.S. Marshal Reuben J. "Rooster" Cogburn with strong elements of the plot of The African Queen along with Katharine Hepburn as his leading lady.
+In it, Wayne played Chicago police lieutenant Jim Brannigan, on the hunt in London for an organized-crime leader.
+On October 17, Rooster Cogburn began its theatrical run; Wayne reprised his role as U.S. Marshal Reuben J. "Rooster" Cogburn with strong plot elements reminiscent of The African Queen, and Katharine Hepburn as his leading lady.

-In 1976, Wayne starred in Don Siegel's The Shootist, also starring Lauren Bacall, Ron Howard and James Stewart.
-It was Wayne's final cinematic role, whose main character, J. B. Books, was dying of cancer, to which Wayne himself succumbed three years later.
-It contains numerous plot similarities to The Gunfighter of nearly 30 years before, a role which Wayne had wanted, but turned down.
-Upon its theatrical release, it grossed $13,406,138 domestically.
-About $6 million were earned as US theatrical rentals.
+In 1976, Wayne starred in Don Siegel's The Shootist, co-starring Lauren Bacall, Ron Howard, and James Stewart.
+It was Wayne's final film role.
+Its main character, J. B. Books, is dying of cancer, the disease to which Wayne himself succumbed three years later.
+The film contains numerous plot similarities to The Gunfighter, of nearly 30 years before, a role Wayne had wanted decades earlier but turned down.
+Upon release, it grossed $13,406,138 domestically, with about $6 million earned as US theatrical rentals.
 The film received positive reviews.
 It was named one of the Ten Best Films of 1976 by the National Board of Review.
-Film critic Roger Ebert of the Chicago Sun-Times ranked The Shootist number 10 on his list of the 10 best films of 1976.
-The film was nominated for an Oscar, a Golden Globe, a BAFTA film award, and a Writers Guild of America award.
+Roger Ebert ranked The Shootist number 10 on his list of the year's best films.
+It was nominated for an Oscar, a Golden Globe, a BAFTA film award, and a Writers Guild of America award.